 - 1. Choose a battlefield and place it on the table. - 2.
-Each player chooses a hero and takes the corresponding action cards, character card, hero miniature, sidekick tokens (if any), and health dials. - 3.
-Each player sets their hero's starting health on the matching health dials.
-Starting health is found on the character cards.
-(Sidekicks without a health dial have only one health each.) - 4.
-Each player shuffles their action cards to form a single deck and places it face down, then draws 5 cards as their starting hand. - 5.
+Each player chooses a hero and takes the corresponding action cards, character card, hero character, sidekick token (if any), health dials, and any other components for their hero. - 3.
+Each player sets their hero's starting health and their sidekick's starting health on the matching health dials.
+Starting health is found on the character cards. - 4.
+Each player shuffles their action cards to form a single deck and places it face down, then draws 5 cards as their starting hand.
+(Black Widow starts the game with The Moscow Protocol as a sixth starting card in her hand.) - 5.
 The younger player places their hero in the space on the battlefield.
-If your fighter has more than one hero (like Cloak & Dagger), place one figure on the starting space and the other hero in separate space within the same zone.
-If the starting space is part of multiple zones, the other hero may be in any of those zones.
+If they have a sidekick, place them in a separate space within the same zone as their hero.
+If their hero is in a space that is part of multiple zones, their sidekick may be in any of those zones.